andrakis/Elispidae/README.md

 * Does not use strings for numbers and arithmatic.
 Results in large speed improvement.

 * No memory leaks!
+The basic types use the standard templates, avoiding manual memory management.
 The only leakable type is the environment, but this is managed by the parent environment such that when the global environment dies, all child environments are cleared.

 Building
 --------